UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/04_practical.md

 ## Part 2: Compile and Run

-Let's compile and run the example fractal code, which makes use of MPI.
+Let's compile and run the example fractal code which makes use of MPI.

 ### Compiling the source code